jimodelid/jochat/README.md

 # jochat

-A new Flutter project.
-Chat App for the portfolio.
-Built with Flutter.
+A new Flutter project, Chat App for the portfolio.

 ## Getting Started